micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-24-rashi_en.md

 <b>Afterwards … etc.</b>

 ### passuk 7
-<b>He said to his men, "[Adonoy] forbid."</b> These two verses are not written in sequence;<sup>2</sup><i class="footnote">According to Radak, these verses are written in chronological sequence, and this conversation took place after Dovid returned to his men with the cut piece of Shaul’s robe.</i> but since he began to speak regarding the cutting of the robe, he finished everything concerning it, and he said that he even regretted cutting the robe.
-Afterwards, he returns to the first subject, and says that regarding his men's comments, "Behold, concerning this day, etc." He replied to them, 'May Adonoy forbid that, etc.'
+<b>He said to his men, "[Hachem] forbid."</b> These two verses are not written in sequence;<sup>2</sup><i class="footnote">According to Radak, these verses are written in chronological sequence, and this conversation took place after Dovid returned to his men with the cut piece of Shaul’s robe.</i> but since he began to speak regarding the cutting of the robe, he finished everything concerning it, and he said that he even regretted cutting the robe.
+Afterwards, he returns to the first subject, and says that regarding his men's comments, "Behold, concerning this day, etc." He replied to them, 'May Hachem forbid that, etc.'

 ### passuk 8
 <b>Dovid pacified.</b> He separated and held them off with these words.<sup>3</sup><i class="footnote">The literal meaning of <span>וַיְשַׁסַּע</span> is ‘he divided or split’ as in Shoftim 14:6.
 By being tactful in speaking to his men, Dovid divided their unanimous opinion of wanting to attack Shaul.—Metzudos</i>